How to Write the Best Groom Speech with Examples

 Best Groom Speech Ever

 Trent had one of THE most amazing wedding speeches I’ve ever heard from a groom.
 From his brilliant opening line to his final toast to his wife, Louisa, this speech had it all.
-He started with a witty remark that broke the ice and set the tone for his heartfelt words.
+He started with a witty remark that broke the ice and set the tone for his speech.

 He ended his speech with a romantic toast to his wife, declaring his eternal devotion and happiness.